christung16/terraform-mso-aci/README.md

 In the event you make use of 3rd party code, it is required by some licenses, and a good practice in all cases, to provide attribution for all such 3rd party code in your NOTICE file.
 For a great example, see [https://github.com/cisco/ChezScheme/blob/master/NOTICE](https://github.com/cisco/ChezScheme/blob/master/NOTICE).

 ----

-## Credits and references

-1. Projects that inspired you
-2. Related projects
-3. Books, papers, talks, or other sources that have meaningful impact or influence on this code